- Assertion Testing

 Stability: 0 - Deprecated This feature is known to be problematic, and changes are planned.
 Do not rely on it.
 Use of the feature may cause warnings.
 Backwards compatibility should not be expected.

-Stability: 5 - Locked Unless serious bugs are found, this code will not ever change.
-Please do not suggest changes in this area; they will be refused.
+Stability: 3 - Locked Only fixes related to security, performance, or bug fixes will be accepted.
+Please do not suggest API changes in this area; they will be refused.

 Stability: 1 - Experimental

 Every HTML file in the markdown has a corresponding JSON file with the same data.

 This feature was added in Node.js v0.6.12.
 It is experimental.